-Proposals are reviewed against structured criteria by a group of external reviewers (Note: We are committed to creating a more representative and diverse reviewer pool.
-It is our goal that at least 50% of grant reviewers per cycle are URG faculty in I&E and/or MSI representatives.)
+Proposals are reviewed by a group of external reviewers (Note: We are committed to creating a more representative and diverse reviewer pool.
+It is our goal that at least 50% of grant reviewers per cycle are women, URG faculty in I&E and/or MSI representatives.)

-We commit to continuing our path of excellence in I&E in higher ed and, responsive to diversity and equity gaps in our past grant cycles, will strive to achieve the following improved equity metrics for the fall 2020 grant cycle and future anticipated grant cycles:
+We are committed to continuing our path of excellence in S&T I&E in higher education and are aware of — and being responsive to — diversity and equity gaps in our past grant cycles.
+We are striving to achieve the following improved equity metrics for this and future grant cycles:

-- Award grants to at least 50% MSIs (including Tribal Colleges, HBCUs, Predominantly Black Universities, Hispanic Serving Institutions, etc.),
+- Award at least 50% of grants to MSIs (including Tribal Colleges, HBCUs, Predominantly Black Universities, Hispanic Serving Institutions, etc.),

 - Award at least 50% of grants to PIs who self-identify as members of one or more URGs in invention, innovation, and entrepreneurship, including Black, Latinx, Indigenous people, women of all backgrounds, and people from low-income backgrounds.

-- Award up to 1/3 of the total awards to universities or colleges that have never previously received a VentureWell Faculty Grant.
+- Make one third of awards to universities or colleges that have never previously received a VentureWell Faculty Grant.

-Grantees will also receive additional details about the following activities, in which you and your fellow cohort of grantees will participate to help further your work to advance I&E into your course or program.
+Grantees will also receive additional details about the following activities, in which you and your fellow cohort of grantees will participate to help further your work to integrate sustainable design concepts into your course or program.
 We expect you will set aside time and grant funding to participate in these opportunities as relevant: